Church of the Resurrection (Wheaton, Illinois): Joining ACNA

 Via AMIA, a founding member during the early days, Rez joined the Anglican Church in North America, initially affiliating with the Diocese of Pittsburgh.
 Rez was the site in April 2013 where 117 ACNA priests and laity met to form the Diocese of the Upper Midwest.
 The diocese was approved by ACNA's Provincial Council in June 2013, and Ruch was consecrated as the first bishop of the Upper Midwest on September 28, 2013.

 In 2010, a Rez member found a vacant Alcoa warehouse on the west side of Wheaton and bought it at auction on behalf of the church.
 By May 2011, Rez owned the building, and the building was dedicated in December 2012 by Bishop Frank Lyons.
 In October 2015, the Upper Midwest Diocese designated Rez as its cathedral parish.
 Ruch was succeeded as rector (and dean) by the Very Rev. Steve Williamson in 2020.

 Since 2004, Rez has planted numerous Anglican churches: Church of the Cross in Minneapolis (2004); Light of Christ Anglican in Kenosha, Wisconsin (2007); Immanuel Anglican in Chicago (2013); City of Light Anglican in Aurora, Illinois (2015); Christ Church in Madison, Wisconsin (2018); and Church of the Incarnation in Neenah, Wisconsin (2020).
 Rez leaders, including former rector Beasley and Ruch, were also leaders in the Greenhouse Movement, a church planting organization that operated under the auspices of the Upper Midwest Diocese.
 Rez also launched Aviva, a Spanish-speaking congregation in its Wheaton facility.

 Architecture

 West Chicago

-Rez's West Chicago building, designed by Edward Dart, was described by Landmarks Chicago as "an excellent example of a small-scale religious structure [with] a simple barn-like form with four corner piers supporting a steeply pitched wood-shingle roof.
+Rez's West Chicago building, designed by Edward D. Dart, was described by Landmarks Chicago as "an excellent example of a small-scale religious structure [with] a simple barn-like form with four corner piers supporting a steeply pitched wood-shingle roof.
 Designed to mimic an old mill which once stood on the property, the building sits nestled within the sloping landscape abutting the DuPage River."
 After 2007, the diocese left the property vacant, listing it and its 3.8 acre lot for $1.2 million.
 With several other Dart-designed buildings being demolished or seriously altered—including Emmanuel Presbyterian Church in Pilsen and Dart’s own house in Barrington—the Rez building was ranked in 2009 as one of the Chicago area's "most endangered" structures.
 The building was not landmarked, however, and between June 2016 and April 2017, the church was demolished.